yoander/libretech.tips/programming/How to get file size from PHP.md

 ---
-Title: "How to get file size from PHP"
+title: "How to get file size from PHP"
-Date: 2017-08-04 16:43:57
+date: 2017-08-04 16:43:57
-Categories: [programming]
+categories: [programming]
 tags: [php]
-Authors: sedlav
+authors: sedlav
 ---

 You can get file size from PHP in 2 ways